Sher Mohammad Abbas Stanikzai

-He was an officer in the Afghan National Army after training at an army academy in India.
+He was an officer in the Afghan Army after training at an army academy in India.
 He defected from the army and joined Islamic movements to fight the Soviets in Afghanistan.
 He was a deputy cabinet minister in the first Taliban government.
 He has been a senior member of the Taliban's political office in Doha since it was set up in 2012, and was its head from 2015 to 2020.
 He speaks English, Urdu, Pashto, and Dari and has travelled widely to other countries as a Taliban political representative.
-On 7 September, Sher Abbas was appointed as the Deputy Minister of Foreign Affairs.
+On 7 September 2021, Sher Abbas was appointed as the Deputy Minister of Foreign Affairs.
+On 18 January 2025, he gave a speech in favor of girls' education and women's rights.
+On 27 January 2025, Afghanistan International reported that he had left Afghanistan after Taliban leader Hibatullah Akhundzada issued an exit ban and arrest warrant against him.

 Biography and early life

-Stanikzai was born in 1963 in the Abbas Qala area of the Baraki Barak district, in the Logar Province of Afghanistan.
+Stanikzai was born in 1963 in the Abbas Qala area in the Shah Mazar area of the Baraki Barak District, in the Logar Province of Afghanistan.
 He is the son of Pacha Khan and is an ethnic Pashtun of the Stanikzai subtribe.
 He studied political science in Afghanistan, gaining a master's degree.
 He can speak English, Urdu, Pashto, and Dari.

 He trained as a soldier at the Army Cadet College of the Indian Army at Nowgaon in India for three years from 1979 to 1982 under an Indo-Afghan cooperation programme.
 He was also an officer cadet for a year and a half with the Keren Company of the Bhagat Battalion at the Indian Military Academy in Dehradun, one of 45 foreign cadets in the Keren Company.
 The Indian Military Academy trained cadets from a number of other countries in Asia and Africa.
 His fellow cadets nicknamed him "Sheru".
-After graduating he was a lieutenant in the Afghan National Army.
+After graduating he was a lieutenant in the Afghan Army.

 He defected from the army to fight against the Soviets in the Soviet–Afghan War, first with Mohammad Nabi Mohammadi's Islamic and National Revolution Movement of Afghanistan, then with Abdul Rasul Sayyaf's Islamic Union for the Liberation of Afghanistan, as commander of its south-western front.
 He had a role with Sayyaf in liaison with Pakistani military intelligence.
 He was more urbane than most Afghan mujahideen, and when in Quetta, Pakistan, in the 1980s he often dined at restaurants with his wife.
-Other mujahideen gossiped about this; in return Stanikzai criticised them for old-fashioned ideas about keeping women secluded in their homes.
+Other mujahideen gossiped about this; in return Stanikzai criticised them for their old-fashioned ideas about keeping women secluded in their homes.